opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/lb_listener_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new Listener.

 * `protocol` - (Required) The protocol - can either be TCP, HTTP, HTTPS or TERMINATED_HTTPS.
     Changing this creates a new Listener.